codento/portfolio-html/README.md

 # portfolio-html
-This reposity will contain standalone html file showcasing visualizations from Portfolio Visualizer for demo effect reducing purposes.
+This reposity will contain standalone dummy html page showcasing visualizations from Portfolio Visualizer for demo effect reducing purposes.